mfelleisen/Ticket/README.md

   connecting cities.
 Player strategies need access to all possible connections from one city to its neighbors so a list is better than an enforced invariant.

+  A data structure that enforces the logical invariant can be used for JSON but it's not what we want for planning paths---which is a frequent operation.

   Once the map is fixed, the constraints are guaranteed.
   BUT, every connection some player has taken is no longer available, so it should be removed. fast lookup: